VishalK22/Car-Evaluation/README.md

 6. Safety: Quality of the safety features in the car
 7. Decision: Car is get accepted or unexpected based on above features

-Algorithm used Logistics Regression, Random Forest, KNN, and SVM Feature selection – multicollinearity and Recursive Feature Elimination.
-For balancing the dataset – SMOTE

-Models Used for analysis:
+Algorithm used:
+Logistics Regression
+Random Forest
 KNN
-Random Forest
-Logistic Regression
 SVM

+Feature selection
+multicollinearity
+Recursive Feature Elimination.

+For balancing the dataset – SMOTE